Okehampton–Bude line: Railway construction

 In 1871 the Devon and Cornwall Railway reached Okehampton, giving access to the eastern network via Exeter.
 In 1874 the company extended its line to Lydford to access Plymouth over the Great Western Railway (GWR) branch line skirting the west of Dartmoor.
 A third rail was laid on the broad gauge GWR line to give the standard gauge trains access.
 The Devon and Cornwall line was leased and operated by the LSWR, but never owned by it.

 On 20 January 1879 the LSWR opened a branch line to Holsworthy diverging from the Lydford line at Meldon Junction.
 At that time Bude was a small harbour town, and although it was proposed to extend the branch to the town, the LSWR did not consider it important enough to justify the cost.
 A coach service operated from Holsworthy station to Bude, a distance of ten miles.

 In the following 19 years, Bude became a regional centre and seaside holidays gained in importance.
-On 10 August 1898 the line was extended to Bude.
+On 10 August 1898 the line was extended to Bude following authorisation by the South Western Railway Act 1895 (58 & 59 Vict. c. cxliv), the extension being termed the 'Holsworthy and Bude Railway' by section 5 of that act.
 The neighbouring inland town of Stratton was considered by its residents to be more important and according to Wroe the station at Bude stopped short of the town centre to appease Stratton.
 A wharf siding line extended from near the station to the tidal harbour.